 If you paid the premiums for qualified health insurance coverage, you may be able to claim the health coverage tax credit (HCTC).
 If you are eligible, you can get monthly HCTC (advance payments), a yearly HCTC, or a combination of these methods (see How To Take the Credit, later).
-The HCTC is 80% of the payments made in January and February 2011; it is 72.5% of the payments made in March through December 2011.
-Participants who received an advance (monthly) payment for any months from March through December are now eligible to receive an additional 7.5% retroactive credit.
-For more information on how to claim the retroactive tax credit, see Yearly HCTC, later.
+The HCTC is 72.5% of the payments made in 2013.